Haines family murders: Suicide

-On January 20, 2017 (15 days shy of his 26th birthday), Kreider died by suicide in his prison cell at SCI Camp Hill in Cumberland County, Pennsylvania.
+On January 20, 2017, Kreider, aged 25, killed himself by hanging in his prison cell at SCI Camp Hill in Cumberland County, Pennsylvania, where he had been incarcerated since March 2015.
+He was found by prison staff and pronounced dead at 4:31 p.m.

 At the time of his death, Kreider was among a group of Lancaster County juvenile offenders eligible for a resentencing hearing in view of the United States Supreme Court's 2012 decision in Miller v.
 Alabama that mandatory sentences of life in prison without the possibility of parole are unconstitutional for juvenile offenders, and the 2016 decision in Montgomery v.
 Louisiana that made Miller apply retroactively.
 The county had delayed scheduling these hearings, pending a Pennsylvania Supreme Court ruling in Commonwealth v.
 Batts.